Hishiro64/av1an-win-script/README.md

 ## 👀 Usage
    1. Place the videos you want to encode into the `input` directory
-   2. Modify the encoder auguments by editing `params.txt`
+   2. Modify the encoder augments by editing `params.txt`
    3. Run `encode.bat`
    4. Once it finishes, the encoded videos should be in the `output` directory